 - Size: Do you want a massive water feature or simply an accent to your pool?

-- Location: Should it be a central feature or an “escape” in your corner of your structure?
+- Location: Should it be a central feature or an “escape” in the corner of your structure?

 Questions?
-Shoot us a note and we’ll be happy to help.
+Shoot me a note, and I’ll be happy to help.